New Housing Protections Under The Violence Against Women Act (VAWA)

 The Violence Against Women Act of 2013 (VAWA) and subsequent guidance issued by the U.S. Department of Housing and Urban Development (HUD) establishes new housing protections for individuals participating in HUD-funded housing programs who are survivors of domestic violence, dating violence, sexual assault, and/or stalking.
 In response, the Los Angeles Homeless Services Authority (LAHSA) Commission has approved “Housing Protections Under the Violence Against Women Act (VAWA) in the Los Angeles Continuum of Care.”
 This policy provides protections against discrimination, a requirement to notify participants of occupancy rights, a requirement to develop emergency transfer plans, and establishes provisions for lease bifurcation.

-To assist with implementation, HUD has published forms 5380, 5381, 5382, and 5383 which provide further details on procedures around the notice of occupancy rights and the emergency transfer plan.
-To further facilitate implementation within the Los Angeles CoC, LAHSA has made minor modifications to the HUD forms to ensure that they include human trafficking victims and contact information for local resources:
+To further assist with implementation, HUD has published forms 5380, 5381, 5382, and 5383 which provide details on procedures around the notice of occupancy rights and the emergency transfer plan.
+To facilitate implementation within the Los Angeles Continuum of Care, LAHSA has made minor modifications to the HUD forms to ensure that they include human trafficking victims and contact information for local resources:

 Form A “LAHSA Notice of Occupancy Rights Under the Violence Against Women Act”